parthbadani/assessments-preqin/README.md

 # assessments-preqin

-Hello!
+Hello! <br />
-Thank you for taking my candidacy to the next level.
+Thank you for taking my candidacy to the next level. <br />
-Please see "PreqinAPI" for the backend and "preqin-ui" for the frontend implementation of the assignment.
+Please see **PreqinAPI** for the backend and **preqin-ui** for the frontend implementation of the assignment. <br />
 For e2e testing, please ensure API project is started before running the UI project.

 ## Backend Setup:
 The API is built using .Net 8 as the target framework.
 Therefore, it is recommended to build and run the project locally using Visual Studio 2022 IDE.

 ### Architecture:
-Onion architecture is followed (using N-layer architecture style).
+Onion architecture is followed (using N-layer architecture style). <br />
-Outer layer, Presentation is dependent on Service layer which inturn is dependent on the Domain (repository) layer to fetch data from the database.
+Outer layer, Presentation is dependent on Service layer which inturn is dependent on the Domain (repository) layer to fetch data from the database. <br />
 Dependency Injection pattern is used to inject the dependent objects via constructor.

 The solution PreqinAPI has 4 projects: